My father wanted me to follow in his footsteps.

 - Delivery: He performs with his orchestra to make magic happen

-Maybe I followed in his footsteps after all.
+Maybe I ended up following his footsteps after all.

 Thank you for reading 🙏